laurentgoncalves/linto-web-client/README.md

 - startAudioAcquisition(true, "linto", 0.99) // Uses hotword built in WebVoiceSDK by name / model / threshold
 - startCommandPipeline() // Start to listen to hotwords and binds a publisher for acquired audio when speaking stop
 - stopCommandPipeline()
+- startStreamingPipeline() // Start to listen to hotwords and binds streaming start/stop event when audio acquired
+- stopStreamingPipeline()
 - triggerHotword(dummyHotwordName = "dummy") // Manualy activate a hotword detection, use it when commandPipeline is active.
 - pauseAudioAcquisition()
 - resumeAudioAcquisition()